 “We call on all Ghanaians not to make or receive phone calls as a way of registering our disquiet about the circus surrounding the SIM card re-registration exercise“, they said in a statement.
 They ask for an innovative way of re-registering the SIM cards without the “current inhumane registration process“.

 Phone number removed from networks if the SIM card is not re-registered

 To combat fraudulent activities, the National Communication Authority had laid out a double-verification process that requires users to provide a national identity card, also called Ghana Card.

 To register a SIM, Ghanaians need to send personal information to a dedicated number and then go register their ID card and biometric information to the shop of their service provider.
 And the process does not only apply to new SIM cards but to all the current SIMs as well.

-SIMs that have not been registered will be removed from the networks and users won't be able to use their mobile phone for calls or financial transactions anymore.
+SIMs that have not been registered will be removed from the networks and users won’t be able to use their mobile phones for calls or financial transactions anymore.